ArtisanMobile/devdocs/_posts/api/2015-06-10-api-rubygem.md

 @client.export_profiles("your_app_id", "your_callback_url", shared_user_ids: ["shared_id_1", "shared_id_2"])
 {% endhighlight %}

-Returns a JSON object upon success that contains the job ID, which can be used to download the export when it is complete.
+Upon success, returns a JSON object that contains the job ID, which can be used to download the export when it is complete.
 (See the <a href="#rb-downloadJob">job download</a> section for details.)

+Example response:

+{% highlight json %}
+{
+  "response": {
+    "message": "Job queued successfully.",
+    "job": "558093b47d891c3089000001"
+  },
+  "success": "True"
+}
+{% endhighlight %}

 <div id="rb-segmentapi"></div>